oravapw/mylan/README.md

 # README

 This is a quick and dirty app to help with VTES EC2022 tournament management.
+This is currently a specialized one-off app, but may grow into a more general tool later.

 Rails 7, with support for local develoment with Docker Compose and production deploy with Capistrano.
 Database data is stored in named